ckoliveira/sastra/README.md

 <h1 align="center">SASTRA</h1>

+A minimal site for writing, organizing and categorizing texts.

 ### Sastra TODO

 - ~~Fix middle panel logo to make it always be visible even when scrolling~~ <span style="color:red">[DROPPED] </span>